 Knowledge of the microscopic activities our bacteria engage in can also help predict or control disease.
 Based on these results, researchers are suggesting a future where we might “feed” bacteria differently in times of disease to steer their behavior in a more beneficial direction

 Burlingame’s approach to bacteria…

 … isn’t changing much yet.
 Our goals are always to keep our patients’ smiles healthy, and happy.
 But maybe someday utilizing knowledge about our microbiomes will help us do that.
-Until then, Drs.
-De Graff, Kierkegaarde, and Wilson are going to stick with what they know!
+Until then, Dr. De Graff is going to stick with what they know!